 - Proof of Professional Indemnity Insurance

-- Capital adequecy requirements must be calcuated daily
+- Capital adequacy requirements must be calculated daily

 - Annually, an audited financial statement

-- Monthly, interim financial statements prepared in accordance with generally accepted accounting principles
+- Monthly, interim financial statements prepared in accordance with IFRS accounting principles

 - As needed, any material changes to the firm, its operations or people